 One of the most common and simple techniques of exploiting these services is directing the URL in the email to a phishing page, such as a Microsoft 365 or WeTransfer login page.
 When the user enters their account credentials, it’s harvested by the phisher.
 Another technique is to share a legitimate file hosted on a legitimate file-sharing service and burying the phishing link in the attachment.
 This is effective because many anti-phishing solutions can’t scan links in shared files.

 6. Microsoft phishing emails don’t always spoof Microsoft

-In 2020, we saw more and more examples of phishers impersonating a brand other than Microsoft in the actual phishing email and then directing the user to Microsoft 365 to harvest their credentials.
+In 2020, we saw more and more phishing examples in which hackers impersonated a brand other than Microsoft in the actual phishing email and then directed the user to Microsoft 365 to harvest their credentials.
 Below is a Dropbox phishing email.
 When the user clicks the “View Transfer” link, they’re directed to a Microsoft 365 phishing page.

 The idea behind this technique is to capitalize on both Microsoft’s wide reach and trust ratio.
 Because of Microsoft 365’s vast user base, there is a very good chance that the recipient is a user and that the user will trust the phishing page rather than question it.

 We saw this technique throughout the year.
-In the below example, the hacker spoofed a notification email from a business’s Zerox scanner.
-The attachment includes a prepopulated Microsoft form.
+In the below phishing example, the hacker spoofed a notification email from a business’s Zerox scanner.
+The attachment includes a pre-populated Microsoft form.

 Phishing trends in 2020 and beyond